scalar-labs/helm-charts/docs/getting-started-logging.md

 ## Environment

-We will create the `loki-stack` part of the following figure.
+We will create the `loki-stack` component in the following diagram.

 ```
 +--------------------------------------------------------------------------------------------------+